aarongilly/aarongilly.github.io/_pages/About.md

 layout: single
 ---

 I'm Aaron Gillespie.
 I'm the guy in that picture down there (in blue, not in orange).
 This website is my internet-facing presence.
 I maintain it for fun and to keep myself producing creative content.
 I'm a married father of two.
 I am an Electrical Engineer by education, but have spent more energy learning to code since my graduation from college.
-I'm an advocate of self-tracking, knowing what's important to you, and getting things done.
+I'm an advocate of self-tracking, knowing what's important to you, making life fun, and getting things done.

 ![About image]({{ site.url }}{{ site.baseurl }}/assets/images/about-image-smaller.jpg)